Da-ker/clapshot-mobile/doc/organizer-plugins.md

 # Organizer Plugins

-Clapshot 0.6.0 introduces an extensible "Organizer" plugin system.
-The API currently **experimental / unstable**.
+Clapshot 0.6.0 introduced an extensible "Organizer" plugin system.

 ## Overview

 An Organizer plugin can:
 1. Organize Clapshot videos into (user defined and virtual) folders
+2. Enable read-only folder sharing and collaborative access via secure URLs
-2. Enforce access control according to your particular business logic and backend systems
+3. Enforce access control according to your particular business logic and backend systems
-3. Implement custom workflows and UI elements (raw HTML + Javascrip callbacks)
+4. Implement custom workflows and UI elements (raw HTML + Javascript callbacks)

 You might, for example, look up projects and ACL groups from an LDAP directory or project management database to determine folder structure and user permissions.